ros-navigation/navigation2/README.md

 For detailed instructions on how to install and run the examples, please visit our [documentation site](https://ros-planning.github.io/navigation2/).

 # Contributing
-We are currently in the pre-release development phase, [contributions are welcome](doc/README.md#contributing).
+[Contributions are welcome!](doc/README.md#contributing).
 For more information, please review our [contribution guidelines](https://ros-planning.github.io/navigation2/contribute/contribute_guidelines.html).

 # Building the source
 For instructions on how to download and build this repo, see the [BUILD.md](doc/BUILD.md) file.